 Unlike Sara, Lottie has grown up in American culture.
 She knows that people with dark skin are segregated, and has absorbed that this means they are mysteriously, generically bad.
 Sara is baffled by Lottie, and forces her to articulate her views.
 Lottie immediately caves, and acknowledges that she doesn’t really know the implications of what she just said.
 Incredibly, it’s the only time in the film Becky’s race is mentioned explicitly.

-One of my favorite pieces of Mallory Ortberg’s wisdom on Slate’s Dear Prudence is the weaponization of the question “what do you mean?”
+One of my favorite pieces of Daniel Mallory Ortberg’s wisdom on Slate’s Dear Prudence is the weaponization of the question “what do you mean?”

 When someone says something that isn’t outright racist, sexist, classist, homophobic, transphobic, etc., but has extremely strong implications in that regard, Ortberg’s suggestion is to meet this with the question, “But what do you mean?”
 You repeat the question until the jerk you’re talking to either makes their jerky comment explicit, or backs down because they realize what they just said is wholly unacceptable.

 I love this tactic, and Sara basically uses it here.

 Because this is the only moment where race is explicitly voiced, I wish the moment were stronger.
 But if Sara’s response had been “now now, little lady, that’s what we call RACIST,” it would’ve seemed hokey and unnatural, like a Very Special Episode.
 Kids are pretty savvy about that kind of insincerity.